Farof/heroprotocoljs/reference/replay.tracker.events.md

     "m_upgradeTypeName": "VehicleDragonUpgrade"
 }
 ```

-Here, the fifth player, which belongs to the blue team (remember m_playerId is 0 based) took the dragon and was upgraded to `VehicleDragonUpgrade` unit.
+Here, the player with `m_playerId` of `4`, which belongs to the blue team, took the dragon and was upgraded to `VehicleDragonUpgrade` unit.

 ## 5. m_count (number)